 Children (and parents) will particularly appreciate the hotel's proximity to Luxembourg Gardens, where the kiddies can push wooden sailboats across the pond, play in Paris’s best playground, hop onto a carousel, or catch a show in the traditional marionette theatre.
 Staff can supply a list of nearby child-friendly activities on request.

 Family friendly accommodation:

-The Junior Suite and Suite Terrace categories have a sofa bed for two kids, or book 2 connecting superior rooms for a family of four
+The Junior Suite and Suite Terrace categories have a sofa bed for a third person, or book 2 connecting superior rooms for a family of four.

 - High chairs

 - Baby bedding

 - Bottle warming